Generating Attribute-Aware Human Motions from Textual Prompt: Experiments

 \paragraph{Ablation Studies.} A straightforward way to incorporate human attributes is to directly supplement attribute information into the text prompts and then employ conventional text-to-motion frameworks.
 Take the original MoMask model as an example, we conduct two key ablations: (1) human attributes are added to text prompts during only test time but not during training (`w/ attr test').
 (2) human attributes are added to text prompts during both training and testing (`w/ attr train').
 The results are illustrated in Table~\ref{tab:ablation}.
 As shown, directly providing attributes through text prompts during inference fails to generate high-quality motions.
 Including attribute information in the training texts enhances MoMask's performance, but remains less effective than our proposed attribute-control scheme.

 In addition, we analyze how each component impacts the performance of our proposed model, as well as the influence of the hyperparameters $\alpha, \lambda$ in Equation~\ref{eq:loss}.
 For clarity, AttrMoGen without $\mathcal{L}_{entropy}$ and $\mathcal{L}_{bottleneck}$ are denoted as `w/o entropy' and `w/o bottleneck' in the table respectively.
-The results in Table~\ref{tab:ablation} show that each component contributes to the overall performance.
+The results are presented in Table~\ref{tab:ablation}.

-\paragraph{Quantitative Evaluations.} A number of representative text-to-motion methods are evaluated on the HumanAttr dataset, including approaches based on VAE~\cite{guo2022generating}, autoregressive models~\cite{guo2022tm2t, zhang2023t2m}, masked transformers~\cite{guo2024momask}, and diffusion~\cite{zhang2022motiondiffuse, mdm, mld}.
+\paragraph{Quantitative Evaluations.} A number of representative text-to-motion methods are evaluated on the HumanAttr dataset, including approaches based on VAE, autoregressive models, masked transformers, and diffusion.
 Additionally, we adopt a style-controlled motion generation model GenMoStyle~\cite{guo2024generative} as a baseline by substituting style labels with attribute labels and using text prompts to generate content codes during inference.
 All experiments are repeated 20 times, and the mean values along with a 95\% confidence interval are reported.
 The overall performance is summarized in Table~\ref{tab:overall}.
 As shown, our method outperforms competing methods in R-precision, FID, MM-Dist, and Diversity.
 Notably, AttrMoGen advances the FID of MoMask from $0.245$ to $0.089$ and the MM-Dist from $2.602$ to $2.266$, demonstrating that incorporating human attributes can significantly enhance the quality of generated motion.
 Table~\ref{tab:group} further compares the performance of MoMask and AttrMoGen within each attribute group, showing that AttrMoGen consistently outperforms MoMask across all groups.
-Notably, the performance varies across attribute groups, reflecting the diverse motion patterns associated with each group.

-To validate that AttrMoGen can effectively generate motion corresponding to user input attributes, we design an additional experiment based on attribute classification.
-Specifically, a human attributes classifier is pre-trained on the HumanAttr training set using ground-truth attribute labels.
-Then the evaluation includes two protocols: given a data entry of (motion, text, attribute), (a) motion is generated using the text input and the true attributes; (b) motion is generated using the text input and a randomly assigned attribute.
-Then the classifier is employed to classify the attributes of the generated motions.
-For an ideal model, the classification results of the generated motion should match the attribute control inputs.
-The results in Table~\ref{tab:acc} shows that the motion generated by AttrMoGen demonstrates higher classification accuracy, indicating that it successfully generates motions aligned with user-specified attributes.